-Red October Bluestem is primarily grown for its highly ornamental fruit.
-The coppery-bronze seed heads are carried on showy plumes displayed in abundance from late summer to early fall.
-Its attractive grassy leaves are dark green in colour with showy purple variegation and tinges of red.
-As an added bonus, the foliage turns a gorgeous scarlet in the fall.
+Dancing Wind Bluestem is primarily grown for its highly ornamental fruit.
+The burgundy seed heads are carried on showy plumes with coppery-bronze overtones, which are displayed in abundance from late summer to mid fall.
+Its attractive grassy leaves emerge grayish green in spring, turning green in colour with showy red variegation.
+As an added bonus, the foliage turns gorgeous shades of burgundy and coppery-bronze in the fall.
 The red stems can be quite attractive.